-Specific Information for the enrollment in Pearson Mastering (PM) homework system is given in the pdf "Student Registration Instructions for Canvas" posted on Canvas course.
+Specific Information for the enrollment in Pearson Mastering (PM) homework system is given in the pdf "Student Registration Instructions for Canvas" which will be posted on Canvas course.

 Verify Enrollment Duration: During the registration process, double-check the duration of your enrollment to ensure that it covers the entire duration of the semester.
 Email: